 VINNAPAS® CA 5317 is compatible with many common mineral fillers (chalk, gypsum, dolomite, aluminum hydroxide).
 The latter product is especially suitable for the production of low smoke emission flame-proofing compounds used in textile floor coverings.
 The compatibility and stability should be checked by conducting a storage test.

 When the dispersion is stored in tanks, proper storage conditions must be maintained.
-VINNAPAS® CA 5317 has a shelf life of 6 months starting from the date of receipt if stored in the original, unopened containers at temperatures between 5 and 30°C. Iron or galvanized-iron equipment and containers are not recommended because the dispersion is slightly acidic.
-Corrosion may result in discoloration of the dispersion or its blends when further processed.
-Therefore the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resin) is recommended.
-As polymer dispersions may tend to superficial film formation, skins or lumps may form during storage or transportation.
-Filtration is therefore recommended prior to utilization of the product.
+The product has a shelf life of 6 months starting from the date of receipt if stored in the original, unopened containers at temperatures between 5 and 30 °C. Any longer periods for the maximum storage period that may be described in the Certificate of Analysis which accompanies each shipment of the product, take preference over this suggestion in which case the time period stated in the Certificate of Analysis shall be solely authoritative.
+Iron or galvanized iron containers and equipment are not recommended.
+Corrosion could result in discoloration of the dispersion or blends made from it in further processing.
+We therefore recommend the use of containers and equipment made of ceramic, rubberized or enameled materials, appropriately finished stainless steel, or plastic (rigid PVC, polyethylene or polyester resin).
+As polymer dispersions may tend to superficial film formation, skins or lumps may be formed during storage or transportation.
+A filtration process is thus recommended prior to utilization of the product.

 Preservation for Transport, Storage and further Processing

 The product is adequately preserved during transportation and storage if kept in the original, unopened containers.
 However, if it is transferred to storage tanks, the dispersion should be protected against microbial attack by adding a suitable preservative package.